Training & Recruitment

 - Lead Police Officer (LPO)

 - Range Master (when assigned)

 The Department considers employment applications for Police Officers from two sources:

 - Regular recruitment process for new officers.

 - Arizona Certified Officers who are currently working as Police Officers in Arizona.
 Certified officers from other states may be eligible as well.

-If you have additional questions, the Prescott Police Department welcomes inquires, please contact Kevin Rother at 928-777-1965 or via email.
+If you have additional questions, the Prescott Police Department welcomes inquires, please contact Lead Police Officer David Fuller at 928-777-1915 or via email.